Understanding the Climate Change Drought Connection and Its Impact

 ┃Case Studies of Severe Recent Droughts

-California's Prolonged Drought (2011-2017): This historic drought affected agriculture, water resources, and the environment, and people were subject to new water restriction measures and calls for water sustainability policies.
+• California's Prolongeddrought (2011-2017): This historic drought affected agriculture, water resources, and the environment.
+California's new water restriction measures and calls for water sustainability policies.

-The Dust Bowl Era and Lessons Learned: The Great Plains experienced a dryout during the 1930s, which consequently destroyed more agricultural land and applied refugees, thus emphasizing the need for soil conservation as well as the proper use of the land.
+• The Dust Bowl Era and Lessons Learned: The Great Plains experienced a dry-out during the 1930s, destroying more agricultural land and forcing refugees to move.
+This event underscored the need for soil conservation and proper land use.

 ┃Factors Increasing Regional Vulnerability